What could cause the apostasy of 2 Thessalonians 2:3?

 Email Received:

 I have been reading 2 Thess.
 2. Paul seems to indicate that believers (brothers) would be gathered to be with Jesus before the day of the Lord.
 I presume that this means at the rapture before the 7-year tribulation begins.
-He also seemed to indicate that an apostasy would occur, also before the day of the Lord, after which the man of lawlessness (or Antichrist) would be revealed.
+He also seemed to indicate that a falling away or apostasy would occur, also before the day of the Lord, after which the man of lawlessness (or Antichrist) would be revealed.
 What do you think might cause this apostasy, and could it be happening now?

 Ted's Response:

-Initially, before addressing the apostasy issue, I have to say that I disagree with some of your presumptions and assumptions.
+Initially, before addressing the apostasy issue, I have to say that I disagree with some of your assumptions and presuppositions.
 For instance, I adamantly reject the Pre-tribulation view of the Rapture.
 (You may wish to read my response to another email: Is the Pre-tribulation view of the Rapture the correct view?)
-Although I do believe that the main Rapture event will occur just prior to the Day of the Lord period, I definitely do not equate the Day of the Lord with the final seven years of this age, the so-called "tribulation period" or 70th Week, nor with the "Great Tribulation" period to begin in the middle of the 70th Week.
+Although I do believe that the main Rapture event will occur just prior to the Day of the Lord period, I definitely do not equate the Day of the Lord with the final seven years of this age, the so-called "tribulation period" or 70th Week, nor with the Great Tribulation period that will begin in the midst of the 70th Week.

 Paul stated this: